 (15) The operator of a forging facility must report the production of seamless rolled ring during the data year (short tons).

-(16) The operator of a dairy product facility must report the production of fluid milk product, butter, condensed milk, buttermilk powder, intermediate dairy ingredients, lactose, whey protein concentrate (WPC), deproteinized whey, cheese by cheese type, milk powder by the type of heat treatment (low heat, medium heat, or high heat), anhydrous milkfat, and milk protein concentrate by product type during the data year (short tons).
+(16) The operator of a dairy product facility must report the production of fluid milk product, butter, condensed milk, buttermilk powder, intermediate dairy ingredients, lactose, whey protein concentrate (WPC), deproteinized whey, sweet whey powder, cheese by cheese type, milk powder by the type of heat treatment (low heat, medium heat, or high heat), anhydrous milkfat, and milk protein concentrate by product type during the data year (short tons).
 Butter re-melted and re-introduced to the manufacturing process may be reported again as butter production.
 Buttermilk powder and nonfat dry milk and skimmed milk powder that is re-constituted and re-introduced to the manufacturing process may be reported as production.
 The operator must report the production of total WPC and WPC with high protein concentration using diafiltration process during the data year (short tons).
 The operator must also report the amount of imported protein.

 (17) The operator of an almond or pistachio processing facility must report the production of adjusted hulled and dried pistachios, flavored pistachios, blanched almonds, flavored almonds, and pasteurized almonds (short tons).